 I wonder if any of the premiership managers ever went into the board room and said; ‘This year, I’ve decided that instead of investing in a a couple of world class players, I’m going to look around the Sunday leagues instead’.
 ‘We can get half a dozen players and still have change’.
 I’m not sure that ever happened – though would probably make a great comedy sketch.

-Companies see the benefit of buying an expensive accounts package and retaining accountants for a monthly fee, just to check all is well, to send the accounts in at the correct time and make sure they’re on the straight and narrow.
+Companies see the benefit of selecting the perfect payroll services and retaining accountants for a monthly fee, just to check all is well, to send the accounts in at the correct time and make sure they’re on the straight and narrow.
 They may also buy a van or a few vans, but most likely not ones that are on their last legs.
 They probably purchase a vehicle that looks good and is economical – it makes sense.
 The list could include a business account at a reputable bank, one that is right for their business needs.
 Basically do all the things business owners see as ‘must haves’.

 Then some think about design.
 Now, people get to here and think it’s where they can save a shed load of cash.
 This is where the bloke down the pub comes in or the person in accounts or the partner of the MD or… The list is endless.